 JSF receives a single digit royalty from the Company when revenue has been collected on product sales or for license payments from third parties that involve certain intellectual property developed under research funding originally from BHL.
-Royalty fees due to JSF were \$69,000 and \$64,000 as of March 31, 2022 and December 31, 2021, respectively, and are included in the condensed consolidated balance sheets as amounts due to related parties.
+Royalty fees due to JSF were \$83,000 and \$64,000 as of June 30, 2022 and December 31, 2021, respectively, and are included in the condensed consolidated balance sheets as amounts due to related parties.

-During the quarter ended March 31, 2021, the Company leased land on the island of Molokai, Hawaii from an entity owned by Kevin Comcowich, the Chair of the Company's Board of Directors, and his wife.
+During the six months ended June 30, 2021, the Company leased land on the island of Molokai, Hawaii from an entity owned by Kevin Comcowich, the Chair of the Company's Board of Directors, and his wife.
 The Company used to grow hemp on this land to support the operations of its joint venture Archipelago Ventures Hawaii, until the expiration of the lease in February 2022.
 The original lease was executed in February 2019, covered 10 acres of land, had a term of two years and provided for rent payments of \$1,200 per acre per year.
 In March and April 2020, the Company entered into two lease amendments for two additional 10-acre parcels and two additional 15-acre parcels, at the same lease rate of \$1,200 per acre per year, and with a term of two years.
-The Company made lease payments in the amount of \$0 and \$36,000 for the three months ended March 31, 2022 and 2021, respectively.
+The Company made lease payments in the amount of \$0 for each of the three and six months ended June 30, 2022, and made lease payments in the amount of \$6,000 and \$42,000 during the three and six months ended June 30, 2021, respectively.